marshallshen/security_architecture_and_engineering/case_study_mailer.md

 > `Question` Suppose the mailer can encrypt, decrypt, and digitally sign email.
 What privilege level should be used for those operations.

+> `Answer` Root should not be used in any of these circumstances.
+Encryption and encryption can be done by a normal user (you could write an AES algo on the clic machine for example).
+Having separate UIDs for the tasks might be useful depending on the circumstance.

+> Most of time you absolutely need root is because of some outdated design decision on Unix (e.g. bind to port 80).

 ### Encryption and Decryption
 * Encrypt private key with user-typed passphrase
     > Sometimes we can crypto with hardware assistance